danidiaz/really-small-backpack-example/lesson1-renaming-modules/README.md

 As we see, we can rename *different* modules of the same package by separating them with commas.

-(Note that making multiple renamed copies of the *same* module, like we did earlier with `Foo`, requires separate `mixins:` entries for the package.)

-One important detail: when a module is renamed in a `mixins:` clause, all the other modules from that package that haven't been explicitly renamed become hidden.
+One important detail: when a module is renamed in a `mixins:` clause, all the other modules from the original library that haven't been explicitly renamed become hidden.
 The original form of the dependency is supersede by the altered copies.
 For example, given the `mixins:` above, we wouldn't be able to import `Data.ByteString.Builder` in our code!